 One of my favorite scenes in The Empire Strikes Back is when Han Solo rescues Luke Skywalker on Hoth.
 When Han finds Luke stranded outside the rebel base, Luke’s been injured in a Wampa attack and is near freezing and delirious.
 To keep his friend alive until he can build their shelter for the night, Han uses Luke’s lightsaber to cut open his tauntaun (which had dropped dead from the cold just as Han found Luke) and secures his friend inside the animal.

-Now, thanks to protocol droid C3PO, we know that the odds of surviving the night in sub-zero temperature outside the Hoth rebel base are 725 to 1 (although, we don’t know if this is with spending the night in a shelter or just out there exposed to the elements).
+Now, thanks to protocol droid C-3PO, who translates R2-D2′s calculations, we know that the odds of surviving the night in sub-zero temperature outside the Hoth rebel base are 725 to 1 (although, we don’t know if this is with spending the night in a shelter or just out there exposed to the elements).
 Considering the dire situation Luke was in, his odds of survival were even worse.
-That means that Han had to get that shelter build right away.
+That means that Han had to get that shelter built right away.

 The problem for Luke is if the Tauntaun’s body temperature reaches freezing point those once toasty guts, blood, and assorted alien goo, will in fact become a frozen coffin.
 If the Tauntaun died of cardiac arrest due to hypothermia with an average body temperature of 75 F (23 C), and if Tauntaun blood freezes at 28.4 F (-2 C), then Han has roughly 56 minutes to set up a shelter before Luke once again is in danger of losing his life in the barren wasteland of Hoth.

 One would have to assume that shelters in the Star Wars universe are made to be easily assembled in emergency situations.
 Also, Han himself would be in danger of hypothermia being outside at night on Hoth as well, so he would have had to get that shelter up very quickly.